Vegan Jam Tarts

 Cover the dough and place it in the fridge for 30 minutes.

-After the 30 minutes are up, remove the dough from the fridge and GENTLY warm it in your hands to get rid of any cracks.
-Do not overdo it otherwise the pastry will be tough.
+After the 30 minutes are up, remove the dough from the fridge and gently press it in your hands to get rid of any cracks.

 Place a circle of dough into each cupcake hole and use your fingers to set it into place.